- This event has passed.

 October 4, 2011 @ 7:00 pm - 9:00 pm

-Presented by LACE, the Goethe-Institut and the Long Beach Museum of Art
+Presented by LACE , the Goethe Institute, and Long Beach Museum of Art

 LACE, the Goethe Institut and the Long Beach Museum of Art reunite to present a program of Marcel Odenbach’s classic and new video works, followed by a brief artist talk.
 Odenbach is also included in Exchange and Evolution: Worldwide Video Long Beach 1974-1999, curated by Kathy Rae Huffman and Nancy Buchanan at the Long Beach Museum of Art, on view 7 October 2011 – 12 February 2012.